rh-mobb/aro-workshop-content/aro-content/setup/3-access-cluster.md

 You should see a list of variables including `AZ_USER` and `OCP_CONSOLE`

 To access the OpenShift `oc` CLI and web console you will need to retrieve your cluster credentials.
-Use the cluster name and Resource Group name that were provided to you.
+The helper variables from above will make this simple!

 To retrieve the credentials run: